PeerHerholz/Cog_Com_Neuro_ML_DL/lecture/overview.md

 As noted above, this page serves as the syllabus for this course, with the precise outline indicated in the [respective section](https://peerherholz.github.io/Cog_Com_Neuro_ML_DL/outline.html).
 This syllabus is subject to change; students who miss class are responsible for learning about any changes to the syllabus.

-The course has several textbooks, all of which are online and free:
+This course furthermore has an open shared [zotero library](https://www.zotero.org/groups/4553800/cog_com_neuro_ml_dl) where we add all articles presented/discussed during class.

+<iframe src="https://bibbase.org/show?bib=https%3A%2F%2Fapi.zotero.org%2Fgroups%2F4553800%2Fitems%3Fkey%3DBfP7bN7FF9dJwtyiLBORewdg%26format%3Dbibtex%26limit%3D100"  frameborder="0" width="700" height="370"></iframe>

 Additional reading material might be added but will always be open & free with students being informed about any addition.